Dale Risinger

 Dale Risinger is an American civil engineer and Republican politician from Illinois.
 He was a member of the Illinois State Senate from 2003 to 2011.

 Early life, education and business career

-He was born January 10, 1944, in Odin, Illinois.
-He received a B.S. in Civil Engineering from the University of Illinois.
+Risinger was born in Odin, Illinois, and graduated from the University of Illinois with a degree in civil engineering.
 He worked as an engineer for the Illinois Department of Transportation, and later as Vice President of Business Development for Clark Engineers, Inc.

 Illinois Senate

-Risinger defeated Paul Mangieri, the State's Attorney for Knox County.
-He was re-elected in 2006, and in 2010.
-He served as Senate Republican Caucus Chairman in 2008.
+Risinger was elected to the Illinois Senate in 2002 after defeating Paul Mangieri.
+He was re-elected in 2006 and 2010, and served as the Senate Republican Caucus Chairman in 2008.

-During his service in the Illinois Senate, he served on the following Committees: